 Alternative Internships Available in Finance

-- Children’s Defense Fund offers opportunities for undergraduate or graduate business and accounting majors who are looking to gain experience in the field of finance in a nonprofit organization.
-Interns will assist in the preparation of 501 ©(3) and © (4) state registration filing requirements; as well as provide supporting data for financial reports, bank and account reconciliations, tracking of travel expense accounts, as well as other varied administrative duties.
+- Children’s Defense Fund (CDF) offers opportunities for undergraduate or graduate business and accounting majors who are looking to gain experience in the field of finance in a nonprofit organization.
+For finance work, focus on internships in CDF's core area of Non-Profit Management, which includes the executive office and finance.
+Interns may assist in the preparation of 501(c)(3) and 501(c)(4) state registration filing requirements; as well as provide supporting data for financial reports, bank and account reconciliations, tracking of travel expense accounts, as well as other varied administrative duties.

 Summer Internship Opportunities for Graduate Students

-- A T &T Financial Leadership Program for Final Year MBA’s: The Financial Leadership Program at AT&T offers a full range of experiences that includes a chance to work with the senior management team in finance.
+- AT&T Financial Leadership Program for Final Year MBA’s: The Financial Leadership Program at AT&T offers a full range of experiences that includes a chance to work with the senior management team in finance.
 The program is designed for graduate students completing their final year in an MBA program in the areas of accounting, finance, or Economics.
 Positions are not yet posted for next summer but keep checking back to the website.
 To find internships in your field and location check out AT&T’s website.